 What is the Security Account Manager (SAM)?

-It is known that Windows computers can be configured to be in a workgroup or joined to a domain.
-In a workgroup, each computer holds its own SAM which contains information about all its local user and group accounts.
+The SAM database runs automatically as a background process when the computer starts up.
+The SAM also works together with other processes and services that run It is known that Windows computers can be configured to be in a workgroup or joined to a domain.
+In a workgroup, each computer has its own SAM which contains information about all its local users and group accounts.
 The passwords associated with each of these accounts are hashed and stored in the SAM.
-The hashing of passwords offer some measure of security and minimize the risks of an attack.
+The hashing of passwords offers some security measures and minimizes an attack’s risks.
 The Local Security Authority (LSA) validates a user’s logon attempt by verifying their credentials against the data stored in the SAM.
 A user’s logon attempt is successful only when the entered password matches the password stored in the local SAM.

 In a domain-joined computer, there can be two types of logons: a local logon (that is handled by the SAM as described above) and a domain user logon using the Active Directory (AD) database with the WinLogon service.
 However, when a user logs on to a computer as a local user, the user will not be able to access the network resources.
 A Windows server that has been promoted to a DC will use the AD database instead of the SAM to store data.
 The only instance it will use the SAM would be to boot into DSRM for performing maintenance operations.
 This is because the DSRM administrator password is stored locally in the SAM and not in AD.

 Simply put, be it a domain-joined computer or a standalone computer, local logon can occur only through the SAM.